 Mediators Beyond Borders International is both honored and humbled to announce that MBBI was selected for the 2020 International Advocate for Peace Award, for our members’ exemplary work in the field of conflict resolution.
 Past recipients of this award include world leaders like Jimmy Carter, Bill Clinton, Leymah Gbowee, Desmond Tutu, and Paul McCartney.
 The award was presented on September 23, 2020.
+Read the transcript of the awards ceremony here.

 The Cardozo Journal of Conflict Resolution (CJCR) is recognized as one of the world’s preeminent legal journals of arbitration, negotiation, and mediation, and the Journal bestows the International Advocate for Peace Award.